 Not many people that a beautiful place like Long Pond Ironworks State Park exists and that was also the case for me a year ago before I accidentally drove past it.
 Since that moment, I took the time to explore it much more thoroughly and there’s really a lot of things to do here (5 major ones I’ll talk about).

-Some basics about Long Pond Ironworks State Park:
+Long Pond Ironworks State Park info:

 Where is Long Pond Ironworks State Park located?